silx-kit/silx/README.rst

 On Windows, pre-compiled binaries (aka Python wheels) are available for Python 2.7, 3.5 and 3.6.

-On Mac OS X, pre-compiled binaries (aka Python wheels) are available for Python 2.7.
+On MacOS, pre-compiled binaries (aka Python wheels) are available for Python 2.7.

 The latest development version can be obtained from the git repository::